I have been asked a few times about the program I use for writing my novels.

 So let me show you what Scrivener looks like, what it can do and why I love it so much.

-Note: My Scrivener is for Windows and is version 126.96.36.199.
+Note: As of writing this, my Scrivener is for Windows and is version 126.96.36.199.
 Different versions may look a little different and have slightly different features as will the Mac version.

 Creating a new Project